Guide On Personal Tax Filing For Expatriate Employed by Labuan Company

 If you meet the above conditions, you are entitled to claim personal tax reliefs and your taxable income (net of tax relief) be taxed at progressive tax rates (from 0 to 28%).

 b.
 Non-Resident Status is not entitled to claim any tax reliefs and their Malaysian sourced income is taxed at a flat rate of 26%.if you stay in Malaysia less than 182 days during the year

 Step 2 – for a resident status taxpayer, you need to determine your eligible rebates for the year based on the Personal Tax Relief Chart below.
 The chart is not applicable to the taxpayer of non-resident status.

 Step 3 – to file your tax return online via www.hasil.gov.my.
 For the first time, please set up your account and if you are not sure how to do it, please visit nearest Inland Revenue Department for assistance.

-We highlighted few expatriates’ profiles for your better understanding of how the personal tax computation works.
+We highlight a few expatriates’ profiles as an example for your better understanding of how the personal tax computation works.
 Below are the various example of tax computation for Labuan Company’s expatriates who stayed in Malaysia more than 182 days in a calendar year.
 He/she will be taxed under resident status as follows:

 Under Labuan company, all Directors’ fee is non-taxable while expatriates employment is entitled to 50% tax rebate.
 The chart above clearly show the tax payable varies based on your profile in Labuan Company.
-For expatriates who stayed in Malaysia less than 182 days, you may want to opt your profile as Director for full tax exemption or pay a flat tax rate of 28%.
+For expatriates who stayed in Malaysia less than 182 days, you may want to opt your profile as Director for full tax exemption or pay a flat tax rate of 30%.
 Expatriates can apply for their Personal Tax Certificate from Inland Revenue Malaysia as a proof of their tax residence in Malaysia.

-The difference between the Director’s fee and salary is as follows:
+The differences between the Director’s fee and employment salary are as follows:

 - Salary usually refer to employees of the company